FraunhoferISST/DataspaceConnector/docs/pages/communication/provider.md

 ### Step 4: Publish Resources at an IDS Broker (optional)

-For communicating with an IDS metadata broker, some endpoints are provided.
+For communicating with an IDS Metadata Broker, some endpoints are provided.
 - `POST /api/ids/connector/update`: send a `ConnectorUpdateMessage` with the connector's self-description as `payload`
 - `POST /api/ids/connector/unavailable`: send a `ConnectorUnavailableMessage` to unregister the connector